Short-Term Disability (STD)

 No, you must have coverage on yourself to be eligible to apply for dependent coverage.

 Premiums are based on the member’s current age and are a flat bi-weekly rate.
-Spouse/Domestic partner level of coverage cannot exceed the member’s coverage.
+Spouse/domestic partner level of coverage cannot exceed the member’s coverage.

-Who is my beneficiary?
+Who is my Group Term Life insurance beneficiary(ies)?

-For privacy reasons, PEF MBP is unable to tell you over the phone who your beneficiary is.
-PEF MBP will mail a letter to the address on file stating who your current beneficiary is on your policy and PEF MBP will also include a Change of Beneficiary form that you can send back to PEF MBP if you would like to change your beneficiary.
+For privacy reasons, PEF MBP is unable to tell you over the phone who is listed as your beneficiary(ies).
+PEF MBP will mail a letter to the address on file stating who your current beneficiary(ies) is on your policy and PEF MBP will also include a Change of Beneficiary form that you can send back to PEF MBP if you would like to change your beneficiary(ies).
 Once PEF MBP receives the form, PEF MBP will send you a written confirmation of the change.

 What is the Group Term Life Insurance “Accelerated Death Benefits” (ADB)?